GilbertJin/ClashMetaForAndroid/README.md

 #### Meta Kernel

-- CMFA uses the kernel from `android-real` branch under `MetaCubeX/mihomo`, which is a merge of the main `Alpha` branch and `android-open`.
+- CMFA uses the kernel from `Meta` branch under `MetaCubeX/mihomo`, which is a merge of the main `Alpha` branch.
   - If you want to contribute to the kernel, make PRs to `Alpha` branch of the Meta kernel repository.
   - If you want to contribute Android-specific patches to the kernel, make PRs to  `android-open` branch of the Meta kernel repository.
 <!--